Calculation: voltage, power, gain, loss - sengpielaudio

 Voltage level 0 dB equals voltage amplification v = 1

-In audio engineering "power amplification" is unusual,
+In audio engineering "power amplification" is unusual, even

-even power amplifiers for loudspeakers amplify voltage.
+power amplifiers for loudspeakers don't amplify the power.

-gain factor v = P2 / P1:
+Gain factor v = P2/P1

-(energy values, e.g. power)
+(energy quantities, e.g. power)

-↔ amplification level L:
+↔ Amplification level L

 (power level)